Retirement products are complicated. So let’s get our teeth into one dimension that should always take priority: Fees.

 Management fees include the costs associated with marketing the retirement product and employee overheads.

 A performance fee is paid to an investment manager for generating positive returns within an actively managed fund.
 Performance fees are included in the TER.
+It’s worth questioning the actual value you get from paying high performance fees

 A platform fee covers the administration costs of investing on a platform.